The multiresolution analysis of flow graphs: Introduction

+The utility of this framework is enhanced by \cite{ZhangDHollander}, which shows how to restructure the control flow graph of a program in such a way that subroutines can be identified as programs in their own right using the control flow graph alone.
+This feeds naturally into a ``multiresolution analysis'' of recursively composing (resp. decomposing) a program from (resp. into) subprograms in a way that can help with building, understanding, and modifying large programs.

-This paper extends (and corrects: cf. \cite{BoissinotBriskDarteRastello}) the work of \cite{JohnsonPearsonPingali} by unifying and formalizing several natural concepts relevant to the decomposition and construction of flow graphs.
+This paper extends the work of \cite{JohnsonPearsonPingali} while correcting both an error of definition (for interiors of single-entry/single-exit regions) found in \cite{BoissinotBriskDarteRastello}, and another subtler error in the original proof of Theorem \ref{theorem:SESENesting}, by unifying and formalizing several natural concepts relevant to the decomposition and construction of flow graphs.
 This has several benefits: as the most basic example, we provide a definition of flow graph that is slightly different than its other usual variants but that is mathematically more natural and well-behaved.
-This in turn leads to a simpler analogue of the ``refined process structure tree'' of \cite{VanhataloVolzerKoehler,PolyvyanyyVanhataloVolzer} and natural category-theoretic constructions, notably multiresolution and composition operations on flow graphs.
+This in turn leads to a simpler analogue of the ``refined process structure tree'' of \cite{PolyvyanyyVanhataloVolzer,VanhataloVolzerKoehler} and natural category-theoretic constructions.
+These include multiresolution operations that approximate and/or refine flow graphs at multiple scales, as well as series and parallel operations that respectively embody sequential execution and if/else constructs in control flow.

 While most of the results of this paper are conceptually straightforward and many are at least latent in the literature, few of them have been simultaneously formulated explicitly and mathematically.
-Indeed, the practical motivation for this paper is simply to show that the ``right'' definition of a flow graph entails all the obvious desiderata.
+Indeed, the practical motivation for this paper is simply to show that the ``right'' definition of a flow graph entails all the obvious desiderata, particularly for treating subroutines as programs in their own right.
+As \S \ref{sec:TTGs} highlights, the precise ability to compose flow graphs in category-theoretically nice ways is novel (though it is obvious that such a thing should be possible somehow): the unit object presents the principal difficulty, and much of our effort is focused on this issue for the case of parallel composition.
+This compositionality can inform the internal representation of graphical data structures and techniques for their manipulation in binary program analysis platforms such as \cite{BrumleyJagerThanassisSchwartz} and program synthesizers \cite{Gulwani} as well as compilers.